-Revision(s): 10/16/19 (update); 10/1/21 (update); 10/18/23 (minor revision)
+Approved by: President Date: 1/24/11 Revision(s): 10/16/19 (update); 10/1/21 (update)

 2206 - Video Surveillance

 While on the Barton Community College campus, and operated facilities, all public areas are subject to video surveillance.

 This policy applies to all video surveillance systems that monitor or record public spaces while on the campus of Barton Community College, and operated facilities.